This Fall Explore the Best of Vail

-Sample the decks, dining, and drinks at several favorite Vail fall dining spots in a progressive-style dinner.
-Start on the deck at Alpenrose for a stein paired with an authentic Bavarian pretzel served on – wait for it – an antler.
-Walk across the street for mudslides, truffle tots, and elk nachos at Bully Ranch.
-Then, swing by Matsuhisa in Solaris for saki and the popular yellowtail jalapeño, black cod lettuce cups, and king crab tempura.
-If you’re still hungry, reserve a lane at nearby bol and grab a cookie, brownie, or the popular banana bread pudding while bowling strikes into the night.
-Pair with a classic cocktail, craft beer, or after-dinner drink.Progressive Dining
+Sample the decks, dining and drinks at several favorite Vail fall dining spots in a progressive-style dinner.
+Start on the deck at Alpenrose for a stein paired with an authentic Bavarian pretzel served on — wait for it — an antler.
+Walk across the street for mudslides, truffle tots and elk nachos at Bully Ranch.
+Then, swing by Matsuhisa in Solaris for saki and the popular yellowtail jalapeño, black cod lettuce cups and king crab tempura.
+If you’re still hungry, reserve a lane at nearby Deca Bol and grab a cookie, brownie or the popular banana-bread pudding while bowling strikes into the night.
+Pair with a classic cocktail, craft beer or after-dinner drink.Progressive Dining

-Hike, zip, and roll around Vail Mountain during this day of activities at Epic Discovery, open weekends in the fall through Oct 1.
+Hike, jump and roll around Vail Mountain during this day of activities at Epic Discovery, open weekends in the fall through Oct 1.

 Breakfast & views to go